Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 Congestive Heart Failure Causes

 Congestive heart failure can be the result of a number of problems, including hypertension.
-Hypertension makes the heart work harder and harder consistently until eventually the muscle can no longer function.
+Hypertension makes the heart harder and harder consistently until eventually the muscle can no longer function.
 WebMD.com also cites several other causes, including coronary heart disease and cardiomyopathy, which can damage the heart and prevent it from working properly.
 Heart attacks, diabetes, kidney disease, and heart defects can also increase your risk of developing congestive heart failure.
 Unfortunately, having a history of more than one of these problems can greatly increase your risk.

 Symptoms to Watch For